isomerpages/nea-cfhp/pages/voucher-terms-and-conditions.md

 For FAQs, click [here](https://www.climate-friendly-households.gov.sg/faq/)

+For a list of participating retailers, click [here](https://www.climate-friendly-households.gov.sg/retailers/list-of-retailers/)

 1. The value of the e-Vouchers is denominated in Singapore currency and is not transferable, replaceable or exchangeable for cash.
 Any outstanding amount that is not utilized will be forfeited.